Rachel is a soap-making, wine-brewing homesteader and gardener in Minnesota.

 - Cover the Castile liquid soap with some plastic wrap and let sit overnight.

 - Bottle as you see fit!
 I like to use recycled old hand soap bottles with the pumps.

-Shelf Life: Where water is involved, bacteria can be present.
+Where water is involved, bacteria can be present.
 In general, the pH of soap prevents bacterial or fungal growth, but it's a good thing to be aware of.
 The bar soap you made with my recipe still contains a small percentage of unsaponified oils, and because we don't use any preservatives in our homemade soaps around here, it is possible for those oils to spoil.
 I would recommend only storing this liquid soap for about six months, which is why I only make one gallon of it at a time.

-Alternative Castile Soap Made With Lard
+How to Make Castile Soap With Lard